bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 We'd expect some forms of activity to be muted or shielded, like when a neuron is used to route signals to another area without disturbing the local fluid.
-Neural backpropagation provides an example of this, where A-type potassium channels regulate returning action potentials to prevent interference with local processing[^backprop].
-Similarly, patterns of neurons may exist to force ripples along a certain path while dampening them along others, a mechanism resembling 'communication through coherence' (CTC), where oscillatory synchronization ensures selective signal transmission[^ctc].
+Neural back-propagation provides an example of this, where A-type potassium channels regulate returning action potentials to prevent interference with local processing[^backprop].
+Similarly, patterns of neurons may exist to force ripples along a certain path while dampening them along others, a mechanism resembling 'communication through coherence', where oscillatory synchronization ensures selective signal transmission[^ctc].

 ## Physical Effects on Perception